sea-bass/pyrobosim/docs/source/yaml/world_schema.rst

        pose: [<x>, <y>, <z>, <yaw>]  # If not specified, will sample
        is_open: true  # Can only pick, place, and detect if open
        is_locked: true  # Can only open and close if unlocked
+       is_charger: false  # Robots can charge at this location
      - ...
      - ...